jin-gizmo/docma/doc/user-guide/03-templates/02-config-file.md

 | -> subject     | string         | No       | Document subject.                                            |
 | -> keywords    | string \| list | No       | A string of semi-colon separated keywords or a list of keywords for the PDF. |

+!!! note
-> Prior to docma v2.0, metadata fields were specified in the PDF convention of
-> `/Author` instead of `author`.
-This is still supported for backward
-> compatibility but the naming shown above should now be used.
-Docma will use
-> the appropriate conventions for PDF and HTML when producing output.
+    Prior to docma v2.0, metadata fields were specified in the PDF convention of `/Author` instead of `author`.
+This is still supported for backward compatibility but the naming shown above should now be used.
+Docma will use the appropriate conventions for PDF and HTML when producing output.

 ### Document References